Pre-Process FAQ

 Q. My mother/father was perfect and I feel guilty even thinking about them negatively.
 Help!

-A. It could be that this course is not the right one for you.
-It is important that you are able to see your parents objectively, as flawed human beings who may have been trying their best, but weren’t perfect – because nobody is!
+A. It isn’t disloyal to be able to see your parents objectively, as flawed human beings who may have been trying their best, but weren’t perfect – because nobody is!
 However well-meaning they were and however happily you recall your formative years, your parents’ behaviours (both good and bad) will have impacted on you during childhood, and this is what the Process will be working on.

 Try working with your guilty feeling as one of your own negative traits.
 Is feeling overly responsible one of your patterns?
 People-pleasing?
 Denial?
 Fear of authority?
 Once you’ve identified a pattern in yourself, try connecting it back to either or both of your parents/surrogates.